 Yes, there are always case but you need to observe deeper on each case.

-Most of the time, the case is caused by users who did not read the terms of services carefully, and then file a complain.
+Most of the time, the case is caused by users who did not read the terms of services carefully and then file a complaint.

 This is another question to consider.